 Germs

 So many kids, so many germs!
 Your child will be exposed to lots of germs while in a daycare center.
-The positive side of this being that your kid will build up their immunity to illnesses.
-The downside is that when your kiddo isn’t feeling well, they can’t come in, so you will have to find an alternative for the day or stay home with them until they are better.
+The positive side of this is that your kid will build up their immunity to illnesses.

 Inflexible